-Each pattern will have a pattern number to identify the pattern design.
+Each sewing pattern will have a pattern number to identify the pattern design.
 Smaller independent sewing companies often give their patterns a name to help you remember them.

 Most pattern envelopes will show a model wearing the garment options/styles so you can get a feel for how it will look on you.

-Some pattern brands will also include line drawings to show main features such as seams, pockets and sleeves plus the different styles that can be made using the variations (known as views).
+Some sewing pattern brands will also include line drawings to show main features such as seams, pockets and sleeves plus the different styles that can be made using the variations (known as views).

-Patterns can be multi-sized and many pattern companies provide the pattern in two sizes that crossover.
+Sewing patterns can be multi-sized and many pattern companies provide the pattern in two sizes that crossover.
 For example, the new pattern 1252 from Simplicity comes in H5 and R5 that covers sizes 6-14 and 14-22.

-The pattern envelope may include a small garment description advising you on the sort of fit to expect.
+The sewing pattern envelope may include a small garment description advising you on the sort of fit to expect.
 In this case, the pattern shows that it is part of the Jiffy collection which is based on a original vintage pattern from Simplicity.

 Most pattern envelopes will give an indication of what sewing ability is expected for the pattern – beginners, intermediates or advanced level sewers.
 It may also say how long it might take to make – usually found on quick make patterns.